HealthTree/svelte-data-table/README.md

 ## Header Custom handler

-To make the table emit a headerCustomHandler event, the column.headerComponent must dispatch a event called headerCustomHandler to be forwarded to the datable.
+To make the table emit a headerCustomHandler event, the column.headerComponent must dispatch an event called headerCustomHandler to be forwarded to the datable.

 ```svelte